-The FDA is still gathering information about these effects, but the number of possible reactions is very small compared with the number of doses taken each day worldwide, so it is not yet possible to establish a definite cause and effect.
+The FDA is still gathering information about these effects, but the number of possible reactions is very small compared with the number of daily doses worldwide.
+It is not yet possible to establish a definite cause and effect.

-The cherry chewable tablets contain a component of aspartame known as phenylalanine.
-If a person could have a reaction to this substance, they should not use Singulair.
+The chewable tablets contain a component of aspartame called phenylalanine.
+Some people are allergic to this substance and should not use Singulair.

 Singulair, or montelukast, is a drug that gradually reduces the risk of asthma flare-ups by blocking the action of leukotrienes.
 These are fatty signaling molecules, which the body uses during inflammation and allergic reactions.